miloriano/cs598heartfailure_pytorch_ehr/README.md

 **Table of Results**
 * ![alt text](https://github.com/miloriano/cs598heartfailure_pytorch_ehr/blob/master/results.JPG?raw=true)

-Information below are mostly from original Readme.
+Information below are mostly from original Readme, forked here -- https://github.com/ZhiGroup/pytorch_ehr.
 We didn't think we need to update or changed anything since we have forked this repository here and the information below holds true.

 **Data Structure**